 The machine is good looking, silvery and black, and fit in just fine in my kitchen.
 I did find it was fairly large, but that's all relative.
 It's around the same footprint as my Krups machine (I've talked about that here), but much bigger than the Sunbeam Hot Shot that I had been using to make hot water (until it died after several-times-a-day use for three years.
 Psst, Sunbeam, I need a new one and I can't find it in Canada!).

-the salted caramel hot chocolate I like to make).
+The Keurig can do coffees, teas, hot chocolate and even cider - it all depends on the cartridge you put in.
+And without a cartridge it does a quick cup of hot water (perfect for random stuff like nursing teas and the salted caramel hot chocolate I like to make).
 You can select a small or large cup size to fill.
 I did notice that the amount of water it dispenses seems to vary - a small cup can be 2/3 or 3/4 full, seemingly at random.

 I have to say I really didn't like the tea sample.
 I found it bitter.
 I'm something of a traditionalist when it comes to tea.
 I need steeping to bring out the flavours.
 So that for me was a disappointment.
 I actually tipped it out after tasting it and made a new mug with a tea bag instead.